-Neck and mid back pain are not as common as low back pain but it can still have a significant impact on one’s well-being.
-The majority of the time neck and mid back pain are related to one another but they can present as separate entities.
-The reasons we experience neck and mid back pain varies, but the majority of the time they are associated with poor posture combined with age-related wear and tear.
+Neck and mid-back pain are not as common as lower back pain, but it can still significantly impact your wellbeing.
+Most of the time neck and mid-back pain are related to one another, but they can present as separate conditions.
+The reasons we experience neck and mid-back pain vary, but typically they are associated with poor posture combined with age-related wear and tear.

 Symptoms can range from a dull ache to a stabbing or shooting sensation.
-Pain can be local or may radiate from the primary area of complaint due to increased muscle tension and/or down your arm(s)/torso depending what nerve roots are affected.
-Pain is generally worse with movement of the neck/ shoulder and mid back and improves with rest.
-Neck and mid back pain is also often associated with headaches.
-Acute symptoms generally only last from days to weeks, however if a more significant injury has occured symptoms may persist for some time.
-Following an injury it is also possible to have a delayed onset of symptoms.
+Pain can be local, or it can radiate from the problem area due to increased muscle tension, and travel down the arms or torso depending on what nerve roots are affected.
+Pain generally worsens with movement of the neck, shoulders, and mid-back, and improves with rest.
+Neck and mid-back pain is also frequently associated with headaches.
+Acute symptoms generally only last for days or weeks, but in cases of significant injury symptoms may persist for some time.
+Following an injury, it is also possible to experience a delayed onset of symptoms.

-If you have been involved in a motor vehicle accident or serious trauma, or if you suffer from radiating pain into both arms or legs (myelopathic pain), problems with balance or coordination, loss of bowel or bladder control, loss of bowel or bladder control, unintended weight loss, fever or chills and/ or a severe headache with stiff neck seek medical care as soon as possible.
+If you have been in a motor vehicle accident or suffered serious trauma, if you experience radiating pain down both arms or legs (myelopathic pain), if you have problems with balance or coordination, experience loss of bowel or bladder control, unintended weight loss, fever, chills, or severe headache with a stiff neck, seek medical care as soon as possible.

-The causes of neck and mid back pain can vary widely.
-Here are some of the most common causes:
+The causes of neck and mid-back pain can vary widely.
+Some of the most common causes include:

 - Discogenic pain